NeuroNexa/test/rl_sar/README.md

 ./build.sh -c  # or ./build.sh --clean
 ```

 If simulation is not needed and you only want to run on the robot, you can invoke the combined hardware build.
-This compiles the CMake binaries (stored in `cmake_build/bin`) **and** colcon-builds the Titati ROS packages when a ROS 2 environment is available:
+This compiles the CMake binaries (stored in `cmake_build/bin`) **and** colcon-builds the Titati ROS packages when a ROS 2 environment is available.
+The helper disables all non-Titati real-robot targets during this pass so the Unitree, Lite3, and L4W4 SDKs are not required on your Jetsons:

 ```bash
 ./build.sh -m  # or ./build.sh --cmake